General Data Protection Regulation (GDPR)

 The AppDynamics Legal team launched a set of updated data transfer agreements to support new and existing customers and is working hard to update data transfer agreements where appropriate.

-AppDynamics’ Privacy and Legal teams continue to monitor possible implementation of legally-recognized alternatives to EU Model Clauses and data transfer agreements.
+AppDynamics’ Privacy and Legal teams continue to monitor the possible implementation of legally-recognized alternatives to EU Model Clauses and data transfer agreements.

 Accounting for and managing third-party risk